wamorkart/Tektronix_DPO7254Control/README.md

  ## Standalone configuration
  The oscilloscope can run completely independent from the Otsdaq.
 The number of triggers to acquire is set as script options.

-  - python dpo_fastframe.py --totalNumber= 'int'  --numFrames='int'
+  - python dpo_fastframe.py --totalNumber= 'int'  --numFrames='int' --trigCh = 'string' --trig = 'float'

  REMEMBER:
  * File Number =  # of triggers(totalNumber) / # of trigger for each file(numFrames)&nbsp;
  * numFrames is not striclty required, set to 20000 by default
+ * the possible option for trigCh are: CH1,CH2,CH3,CH4,AUX

  ### Output Raw files